polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 page to a sidebar?
 - [ ] Build the page (`$ cd website && yarn start`).
 Does it render properly?
 E.g. no funny lists or formatting.
-- [ ] Do links to rustdocs or devhub articles rather than code?
+- [ ] Do links go to rustdocs or devhub articles rather than code?
 - [ ] If this PR addresses an issue in the queue, have you referenced it in the description?

 ## Documentation Standards